darioizzo/dcgp/_sources/quickstart.rst.txt

 C++
 ---

-After following the :ref:`installationguide` you will be able to compile and run your first C++ dCGP program:
+After following the :ref:`installationguide` you will be able to compile and run your first C++ dCGP program, put the following text into a ``getting_started.cpp`` file:

 .. _getting_started_c++: